 What does a Polysomnographic Technologist do?

 A Polysomnographic Technologist specializes in sleep studies.
 They work with patients who have sleep disorders.
-This role involves setting up and monitoring equipment during sleep tests.
-Technologists ensure the equipment works correctly and records accurate data.
+This role involves setting up and monitoring equipment during sleep studies.
+Technologists ensure that all devices work correctly and record accurate data.
 They observe patients' sleep patterns and note any abnormalities.
+This helps doctors diagnose and treat sleep disorders.

 How to become a Polysomnographic Technologist?